-On August 13, 2020, the Company entered into loan agreements (the "Executive Loans") with its CEO (Nicholas Brodie), COO (Wayne Hatton-Jones) and former CFO (Gavin Vandervegt) (the "Executives") as partial compensation for the services provided by the Executives in 2019.
-The loans are non-interest bearing, non-recourse loans with a term of three years.
-Pursuant to the terms of the loan agreements, the Executives used the proceeds of the loans to exercise 4,563,000 common share purchase warrants held by the Executives.
-The common shares issued to the Executives on exercise of the warrants are held by the Company as security for the outstanding loan balance.

-For the year ended December 31, 2023 (in US\$ unless otherwise stated)
+On August 13, 2020, the Company entered into a loan with its former CEO, who retired on November 30, 2024, (the "Former CEO") as partial compensation for the services provided by the Former CEO in 2019.
+The loans were non-interest bearing, non-recourse loans with a term of three years.
+Pursuant to the terms of the loan agreements, the Former CEO used the proceeds of the loans to exercise 507,000 common share purchase warrants held by the Former CEO.
+The common shares issued to the Former CEO on exercise of the warrants are held by the Company as security for the outstanding loan balance.
+The balance of the Former CEO loan as at December 31, 2024 was C\$60,918 (December 31, 2023 - C\$60,918).